 - d.
 Political Appointed Positions: Appointed positions are those that are authorized to be filled by the Tribal Chairman for the duration of the Chairman's term of office.
 These positions are limited in number and not subject to the hiring and termination policies that govern employees in permanent positions.
 Appointed employees do participate in the benefits provided to employees in permanent positions. - e.
 Contract Positions: Several key employee positions in the Tribal Court and the Tribal Attorney position are filled and compensated based on a negotiated contract, rather than under the Tribal Personnel Policies and Tribal Classification and Compensation Plans.
-Benefits afforded these employees are governed by the negotiated contract terms.

-- g.
+Benefits afforded these employees are governed by the negotiated contract terms. - f.
+Short-term Positions: Short-term positions may be created to support special contracts, grants, or projects.
+These positions are similar to the permanent positions, but they are for a fixed term designated by the contract, grant, or project that is providing the funding for the position.
+Short-term positions will normally be for up to one hundred eighty (180) days of employment, and may be extended for up to a year.
+The creation of short-term positions may be requested by the Program Directors, with approval of the Executive Director and the Human Resources Manager, and subject to the availability of budget and funding for the specified contract, grant, or project.
+Where the need may be anticipated, the funding request should be included in the annual budget approved by Council. - g.
 Intermittent Employee Positions: Intermittent positions may be created to provide for work on an as needed basis, where such work is subject to variations caused by changing work load, or needs for client service that do not support continuous employment beyond the immediate work demands.
 Intermittent positions do not bear an established tour of duty, and are not authorized for more than thirty-two (32) hours of work in any week, unless special permission is provided by the Executive Director for special operating conditions.
 Employees hired for these positions do not accrue annual or sick leave, and are not entitled to the benefits accorded to Tribal employees in permanent positions.
 Positions shall be created by request of the Program Directors, with approval of the Executive Director and the Human Resources Manager, subject to availability of funding for the positions. - 2.
 Part-time Employment: Part-time employment is defined as employment in permanent positions that is not less than sixteen (16) hours per week or more than thirty-two (32) hours per week.
 Part-time positions may be requested by Program Directors or supervisors based on program operational and budgetary needs, and must receive Committee concurrence and approval by the Tribal Council.
 The number of hours to be worked each week will be stated on each vacancy announcement.
 Part-time employees will earn annual and sick leave on a pro-rata basis as established by the Tribal Finance policies and procedures.
 Part-time employees may participate fully in benefits provided to permanent full-time positions, unless such participation is specifically limited under the terms of the benefit.